 Rise of CMS: Content management systems (CMS) like WordPress and Drupal began offering multilingual plugins and solutions, simplifying content management.

-Birth of hreflang Tag: This was a milestone in the history of multilingual websites.
+Birth of hreflang Tags: This was a milestone in the development history of multilingual websites.
 In 2011, Google introduced the hreflang tag, allowing webmasters to explicitly tell search engines that a specific page is a language or regional alternative version of another page, solving SEO issues caused by content duplication.

 Mobile-First: Multilingual websites had to adapt to responsive design for mobile devices.

-CDN Popularization: **Content Delivery Networks (CDN)** were widely applied to multilingual websites, ensuring fast access for users in different regions.
+CDN Popularization: **Content Delivery Networks (CDNs)** were widely used for multilingual websites, ensuring fast access for users in different regions.

-Google Algorithm Maturity: Updates like Penguin and Panda further penalized low-quality machine-translated content, emphasizing translation quality and user experience.
+Google Algorithm Maturity: Google's Penguin, Panda, and other algorithm updates further penalized low-quality machine-translated content, emphasizing translation quality and user experience.

 AI Translation Integration: The introduction of neural machine translation (NMT) and large language models (LLMs) significantly improved the quality of initial translations, but **post-editing** remains indispensable.